opconWizard/opcon-docs/docs/server-programs/logging.md

   - 7 - Job Erred, Completion Notice Pending
   - 8 - Job Finished OK, Deleted from Tracking File
   - 9 - Job Erred, Deleted from Tracking File
-- The 12[th]{._Override style="font-size: 80%;vertical-align: super;"}     through 23[rd]{._Override
-    style="font-size: 80%;vertical-align: super;"} characters are the
-    start and stop time of the job.
+- The 12th through 23rd characters are the start and stop time of the job.
-- The 24[th]{._Override style="font-size: 80%;vertical-align: super;"}     through 28[th]{._Override
-    style="font-size: 80%;vertical-align: super;"} characters are the
-    maximum number of jobs the LSAM is allowed to process concurrently.
+- The 24th through 28th characters are the maximum number of jobs the LSAM is allowed to process concurrently.
 - The last 20 characters are the exit condition and the status description of the job.
 For more information on LSAM exit conditions, refer to the individual LSAM's online help.

 :::note
 For most LSAMs, the status description will not be shown.